 5. Closing Remarks and Feedback (5 minutes)

-By the end of this CPD training session, participants will be able to:
+By the end of the training, participants will be able to:

 BSc, MBChB, MWACP, MGCP